 1: Maintain Accurate Inventory Records

 You can’t optimize inventory levels if you don’t have accurate records.
-By far the best way to track inventory is to use a computer-based system such as an ERP.
+By far the best way to track inventory is to use a computer-based system such as a manufacturing ERP solution.
 Just because it’s not in your warehouse doesn’t mean it’s not in your inventory.
 Accurate real-time inventory tracking should cover inbound from your suppliers, in-house across multiple warehouses and locations, safety stock, work in process (WIP), transfer goods (cross docking), and outbound finished goods.

 2: Establish Real-Time Reporting